Megha-alt/-Live-Earthquake-Monitoring-and-ML-Risk-Predictor/README.md

 This helps in understanding how risky the current seismic environment is in real time.

+# 🎯 Purpose

+To create a simple machine learning system that can:

+Analyze recent real earthquake activity

+Predict the current risk level

+Detect sudden seismic spikes

+Visualize patterns to improve understanding

+Make seismic monitoring more accessible and interpretable

 #  Key Features

 Live Seismic Data Monitoring